 Ultimately, ESG consolidates power into the hands of elites who like to decide what’s best for us.
 It bypasses our legislative process and undermines our constitutional republic.
 Proponents of ESG are socialists pretending to be capitalists.
 Many of them have enriched themselves through the very system they now seek to undermine.
 Larry Fink is a billionaire.

 One more anecdote.

-Just this week, I learned a large insurance company informed one of our local utility companies that they could no longer provide the company’s fleet with automobile insurance because some of the power they provide as a utility is coal-based.
+Just this week, I learned a large insurance company informed one of our local utility companies that they could no longer bid for the company’s automobile insurance because some of the power they provide as a utility is coal-based.
 Is this insurance company going to stop insuring motorists if they drive gasoline-powered cars?
 What about the electricity used to recharge an EV vehicle?
 If it comes from a coal plant, will this company decline coverage for that vehicle?
 Where does this end?

 When corporate America starts down this path, it is hard to stop.
 Just ask Disney.
 It is not just childish; it is dangerous and destructive.

 If I could wave a magic wand, I would get American business back to doing actual business and out of politics.
 Capitalism has served us well.
 It is the greatest generator of wealth and innovation the world has ever known.
 ESG is a stealth cancer threatening the economic fabric of our country, and those who know better must join me in speaking out.
 Do what our little company here in Utah did and say “no” to the intolerance, hate and tyranny.